Lakas–CMD: Recovery under the Duterte administration (2016–2022)

 After then Davao City mayor Rodrigo Duterte won the presidential election, Lakas signed a coalition agreement with Duterte's party, PDP–Laban, on May 18, 2016, joining several other political parties in the Coalition for Change, the administration's coalition.
 In October 2017, Arroyo and two of her allies joined PDP–Laban.
 According to Arroyo, the move was done to "consolidate support for the president."
 In September 2018, House Minority Leader Danilo Suarez, who had rejoined Lakas, announced that the party is rebuilding to restore its dominance before Arroyo stepped down as president.
 On November 6, 2018, the party joined Hugpong ng Pagbabago, with Revilla joining the coalition's senatorial slate for the 2019 Senate election.
 Revilla was reelected, marking Lakas' return to the upper chamber.
 The party also won a dozen seats in the 2019 House of Representatives elections.
 After the 2019 elections, several politicians joined the party.
 Arroyo returned to the party on March 9, 2020.

 On November 17, 2021, Sara Duterte became the chairperson of the party, succeeding Revilla.
 Following her move to Lakas, she announced her candidacy for vice president in the 2022 vice presidential election, becoming the running mate of Bongbong Marcos.
-On November 29, 2021, the party formed the UniTeam Alliance with three other parties to support the candidacies of Marcos and Duterte.
+On November 29, 2021, the party formed the UniTeam alliance with three other parties to support the candidacies of Marcos and Duterte.
 The tandem won the elections, becoming the first presidential ticket to win together since Arroyo's victory along with her running mate in 2004.

 Return to dominance (2022–present)

 Following the 2022 Philippine general election, which saw Lakas winning 26 seats in the House of Representatives as well as the vice presidency, 38 politicians moved to the party, most of whom belonged to the weakening PDP–Laban.
 By the time the 19th Congress was opened, the party's seats in the House of Representatives increased from 12 in the 18th Congress to 64, replacing PDP–Laban as the dominant party in the lower house.
 Prominent members of the party were elected to various leadership positions in the lower house; Romualdez was elected as the House Speaker while Arroyo and Isidro Ungab became deputy speakers.
+As of May 2023, the party has 71 members in the lower chamber.

+On May 17, 2023, Arroyo was demoted from senior deputy speaker to deputy speaker, reportedly due to her plotting to oust Romualdez from his position.
+Arroyo has subsequently denied the allegations.
+She was replaced by Aurelio Gonzales Jr. of PDP–Laban.
+The party later also signed a partnership agreement with PDP–Laban.
+Following Arroyo's demotion, vice president and party chair Duterte resigned from the party on May 19, 2023.
+She stated that her leadership "cannot be poisoned by political toxicity."